georgva0/world-service-ms-teams-reports/README.md

-A tool that collects data from MongoDB, performs a set of analyses and send reports as adaptive cards into Microsoft Teams channels
+A tool that collects data from MongoDB, performs a set of analyses and sends reports as adaptive cards into Microsoft Teams channels